NidhitheCoder/Nodejs-crash-course/README.md

 - It is event driven and non blocking I/O model.
 - Node is more popular in the industry.
 - Same language on the front-end and back-end(JS).
+- It is better to use anything that not CPU intensive.

 ## What is non-blocking I/O
 - Works on a single thread using non-blocking I/O calls.